promecarus/SistemJualBeliMobil/README.md

 ## Description

-This Project is a system for buying and selling cars.
+This project is a system for buying and selling cars.
 It allows users to manage data starting from car types, cars, buyers, and sales books.
 The system is built using Visual Basic and uses a MySQL database to store all data.
 It has a user-friendly interface, making it easy to use on desktop.

 <!-- ## Overview